Stress in the Japanese Language: More Than Just Pressure

 - Practice with a native speaker: Receiving feedback on your pronunciation from a native speaker is invaluable for refining your skills.

-- Utilize resources: Many online resources and textbooks provide information and exercises on pitch accent and intonation.
+- make use of resources: Many online resources and textbooks provide information and exercises on pitch accent and intonation.

 - Record yourself: Listening to your own speech can help identify areas that need improvement.